 People with asthma may have a parent or other close relative with asthma.
 Those who are overweight may be more likely to have it.

 In asthma, air doesn't move through the lungs the way it should.

 Normally, when someone breathes in, air goes in through the nose or mouth, down the windpipe (trachea), and into the airways (bronchial tubes) of the lungs.
 When people breathe out, air exits the body in the opposite direction.

 With asthma, air has a harder time passing through.
 Airways swell and fill with mucus.
 The muscles around the airways tighten, making airways narrower.
 Things that can irritate the airways are called "triggers."
 Common triggers include cigarette smoke, allergies, and exercise.

 Triggers can lead to asthma flare-ups or "attacks."

 Flare-ups are when asthma symptoms get worse.
+They happen when airways get more irritated and swollen than usual.
 During a flare-up, kids might have: